 This will look different for everyone.
 Think about the activity that you are doing and what you might need to fix if something breaks.
 For example, maybe you are snowshoeing and a binding breaks.
 How can you fix it so that you can make it back to your car?

 Some staples are a multi-tool knife, duct tape, flagging, safety pins, zipties, and extra batteries.

 6. Fire Starter Kit

-Again, I would consider the questions we asked at the beginning.
+Again, consider the questions we asked at the beginning.
 What are you doing?
 Where are you going?
 If you are going for a full day adventure, you might want to consider bringing a small stove and fuel with you.
 Think about what is best for the adventure you are going on.

-I carry a minimum of (1) lighter, some fire starter (such as cotton and vaseline in a bag), and a couple of tea lights.
+We will carry a minimum of (1) lighter, some fire starter (such as cotton and vaseline in a bag), and a couple of tea lights.
 There are several types of fire starters out there.
 Other considerations to bring are flint lighter with ferro rod, a small folding saw (good for shelter building too), and matches in a waterproof container.

 If you know there is water along the trail and you have a big day, consider bringing a water filter.
 There are lots of great options out there now.
-Maybe you just bring a life straw (although they aren’t my favourite to use).
+Maybe you just bring a life straw (although they aren’t our favourite to use).

 The other thing with hydration is electrolytes.
 If you are sweating a lot, you need to be replacing your salt.
 Have you ever had a headache on a hot day, but are wearing a hat and drinking a lot of water?
 This is likely because you need to replenish your electrolytes.
 There are a lot of great options out there now like NUUN tabs, Skratch, Gatorade, etc.